Alanaktion/alanaktion.github.io/about.md

 ### ハダマンカイト

-I'm a web developer & designer with several years of freelance and professional experience.
+僕はウェブ開発者とグラフィックデザイナー。

 I'm interested in all kinds of technology, but my major focus is on developing web & mobile applications.
 I also have skills in other related fields like database administration and UI design.
 I'm a strong believer in minimalism, as so many users have trouble understanding and using complex applications.
 Also it just looks better.

 I go by Alanaktion on just about everything, including [GitHub](https://github.com/Alanaktion), [Twitter](https://twitter.com/alanaktion), [Flickr](https://www.flickr.com/photos/alanaktion/), [SoundCloud](https://soundcloud.com/alanaktion), and [Steam](http://steamcommunity.com/id/alanaktion).
 I'm also on [Stack Overflow](https://stackoverflow.com/users/873843/alanaktion), [Google Play](https://play.google.com/store/apps/developer?id=Alan+Hardman), and several other developer communities under my real name.